 We invest in REITs from time to time.
-We may also form a REIT subsidiary for a variety of reasons, including, without limitation, in order to engage in certain mortgage-related activities that generate income that might not be considered qualifying income for the publicly traded partnership gross income test, but that we believe would be considered qualifying income for the various REIT gross income tests.
+We own one entity that we expect to elect to be treated as a REIT, and we may also form other REIT subsidiaries for a variety of reasons, including, without limitation, in order to engage in certain mortgage-related activities that generate income that might not be considered qualifying income for the publicly traded partnership gross income test, but that we believe would be considered qualifying income for the various REIT gross income tests.
 Any dividend income from a REIT subsidiary we may form will be qualifying income for purposes of the qualifying income exception.
 In light of our investments in REITs and the complexity of the REIT rules, certain aspects of those rules are discussed below.